 This months First Friday concert featured the above works, minus Debussy's Jeux.
 Music Director Robert Spano led the ASO.

 AMC is quite partial to Ravel's Pavane, which was mostly beautifully played.
 The violins were particularly fine.
 However, the critically important introduction by the French horns was cringe inducing.
 It was out of tune in the open rehearsal and also in the actual performance.
 It marred an otherwise wonderful performance.
-Here is a performance of this beautiful work conducted by Sejji Ozawa (it is in tune):

 The Jonathan Leshnoff Flute concerto was presented with Jeffrey Khaner, principal flute of the Philadelphia Orchestra.
 Khaner is technically brilliant and has a wonderful full tone.
 AMC suggests reading Ken Melzer's program notes for the music here: http://www.atlantasymphony.org/ConcertsAndTickets/Calendar/2013-2014/Friday-Khaner-Debut.aspx